Fixed points and completeness in metric and in generalized metric spaces: Partial metric spaces

 As it was shown in \cite{romag10} the completeness of a partial metric space $(X,p)$ cannot be characterized by the existence of fixed points of $p$-Caristi mappings. \begin{example} Consider the set $\mathbb{N}$ with the partial metric $p(m,n)=\max\{m^{-1},n^{-1}\}$.
 The associated metric $q^s$ is given by $q^s(m,n)=|m^{-1}-n^{-1}|,\, m,n\in\mathbb{N}$.
 If $0<\varepsilon<\left[n(n+1)\right]^{-1}$, then $B_{q^s}(n,\varepsilon)=\{n\}$, that is the topology $\tau(q^s)$ is the discrete metric on $\mathbb{N}$, and so the only convergent sequences are the ultimately constant ones.
 The space $(\mathbb{N},q^s)$ is not complete because the sequence $x_n=n,\,n\in\mathbb{N},$ is $q^s$-Cauchy and not $q^s$-convergent.
 On the other side there are no $p$-Caristi maps on $\mathbb{N}$. \end{example}

 To obtain a characterization of this kind, another notion is needed. \begin{defi} Let $(X,p)$ be a partial metric space.
-A sequence $(x_n)$ in $X$ is called 0-\emph{Cauchy} iff $\lim_{m,n\to\infty}p(x_m,x_n)=0$.
+A sequence $(x_n)$ in $X$ is called 0-\emph{Cauchy} if and only if $\lim_{m,n\to\infty}p(x_m,x_n)=0$.
 The partial metric space $(X,p)$ is called 0-\emph{complete} if every 0-Cauchy sequence $(x_n)$ is convergent with respect to $\tau_p$ to some $x\in X$ such that $p(x,x)=0.$ \end{defi}

 \begin{remark} The above definition is given in \cite{romag10}.
 Taking into account Proposition \ref{p2.pm-qm}, the following assertions hold:

 Consequently, a partial metric space $(X,p)$ is 0-complete if and only if every 0-Cauchy sequence is properly convergent if and only if every 0-Cauchy sequence is $q^s$-convergent. \end{remark} \begin{remark} It is obvious that a complete partial metric space is 0-complete, but the converse is not true (see \cite{romag10}).\end{remark}